-This course is accredited by the Planning Institute of Australia (PIA).
-Graduates are eligible for immediate membership of the Urban and Regional Chapter of the Planning Institute of Australia and, after two years professional planning experience, are eligible to become corporate members (MPIA).
+This course is accredited by the Planning Institute of Australia (PIA) for the Townsville and Cairns Campus offerings of this program.
+Graduates are eligible for immediate graduate membership of the PIA and, after two years' professional planning experience, are eligible to become Full Members (MPIA).

 Tropical Environments and Societies

 Completion of an AQF Level 7 Bachelor Degree in a cognate discipline (such as geography, environmental studies, planning, engineering or similar), at this or another University